 ARINC Data for UK Royal Air Force

 DAFIF® is a unique format suitable for mission planning and limited flight management system (FMS) applications.
 To make DAFIF® useful in the majority of aircraft FMS’s No1 Aeronautical Information Documents Unit (No 1 AIDU) must convert it to the international Aeronautical Radio Inc. (ARINC) 424 format.
 Critical to this conversion process is an accurate mapping of aeronautical data from DAFIF® to ARINC coupled with software that performs consistently without error.
-No 1 AIDU provides valuable geospatial data to all aspects of HM Armed Forces and is charged with the production of all aspects of aeronautical data, including arrival, departure, approach, and enroute data.
+No 1 AIDU provides valuable geospatial data on all aspects of HM Armed Forces and is charged with the production of all aspects of aeronautical data, including arrival, departure, approach, and enroute data.

 In addition to their domestic mission, No 1 AIDU has an international mission of support to the U.S. National Geospatial-Intelligence Agency (NGA) sponsored Quintipartite Committee.
 As a Quint member, No 1 AIDU is charged with maintaining the aeronautical navigation dataset for Western Europe.
 No 1 AIDU uses the DAFIF® as well as other foreign Aeronautical Information Publications (AIP) to maintain its GOTHIC database.
 Although DAFIF® is a worldwide dataset, it only contains terminal procedures specifically requested by the U.S. military and therefore, does not completely address the RAF’s mission requirements.